What are the most spectacular roads in France?

 Bocca di Verdi, also known as Col de Verde, is a mountain pass at an elevation of 1.289m (4,229ft) above the sea level, located on the border of the Corse-du-Sud and Haute-Corse departments of France on the island of Corsica.

-Col de la Core is a high mountain pass at an elevation of 1.395m (4,577ft) above the sea level, located in the Ariège department of France in the Pyrenees.
+Col de la Core is a high mountain pass at an elevation of 1,395m (4,577ft) above sea level, located in the Ariège department of the French Pyrenees.
+This pass is a staple of the Tour de France and serves as a vital link between the Bethmale Valley and the Salat Valley.

 Col de la Quillane is a high mountain pass at an elevation of 1.714m (5,623ft) above the sea level, located in the Pyrénées-Orientales, in southern France.